flag Japan Japan: Tax system

 Deductions include: personal allowances with additional allowances for dependents, casualty losses, medical expenses and contributions to government authorities.

-Charitable contributions designated by the Ministry of Finance in Japan are tax-deductible (subject to limitations).
+Charitable contributions approved by Japan's Ministry of Finance are eligible for tax deductions, with specific restrictions (typically limited to charities within Japan).
+Qualified contributions or donations totaling over JPY 2,000 are deductible for national tax purposes, capped at 40% of income, minus JPY 2,000.
+However, the criteria for qualifying contributions are highly stringent.
 Life insurance (or private pension) premiums paid to a Japanese agency in local currency are deductible to a limited extent in computing national and local taxes.
 Earthquake insurance premiums are also deductible for the purpose of both national and local taxes to a limited extent.

 Employees can claim an earned income deduction according to their level of income (capped at JPY 1.95 million; minimum JPY 550,000 or gross employment income, whichever is lower).